 Some flexible foams though may only be suitable for cast molding, as they may be too soft to withstand the machining process.
 However, it is possible for some flexible foam applications with simple design specifications, such as dunnage or packing material, to be machined.

 A number of varied factors and considerations have been introduced to compare machining against molding polyurethane foam.
 This chart helps to summarize the information provided, offering a clear picture for how to choose the most appropriate method for specific application requirements, including complexity, speed, design certifications, quantity, and surface finish.

 Ideal Applications for Machining and Molding

-In summary, for prototyping, runs of fewer than 100 parts, precision tolerances and components with large, complex volumes, machining is the ideal process.
-For runs of more than 100 parts, precision from lot to lot and parts where a skin or complex texture is required, cast molding is recommended.
+In summary, for prototyping, runs of fewer than 100 parts, precision tolerances, and components with large, complex volumes, machining is the ideal process.
+For runs of more than 100 parts, precision from lot to lot, and parts where skin or complex texture is required, cast molding is recommended.

 To illustrate, casting is employed in marine applications to create fuel floats where buoyancy is required and the skin assists by inhibiting water absorption.
 In cases of automotive use, the skin on the foam offers a pleasant surface that is protected against scraping during cleaning and regular use.

 It is also possible to blend the two methods, for example, when a single part is made up of several types of foam so as to support precise material properties.
 On some occasions, this means foam A is machined and then foam B is molded over it, and other times, this process is reversed, with foam A molded and foam B poured over it and machined.

 Examples of such processes can be seen in aerospace padded parts and automotive dashboards, in which both rigid and flexible foams are incorporated to offer structural strength and impact absorption.